Riverside Art Museum: Architecture

 Morgan's design features reinforced concrete, wooden frames, glass doors and a terra-cotta tiled roof to give the building a modern feeling next to the Mission Inn.
 The building combines elements of Mediterranean and Classical architecture in an "innovative tri-block design".
 The first floor originally housed a swimming pool, an open-air atrium, and a gymnasium.
 The second floor featured bedrooms, offices, and meeting rooms with a small stage.
 On the roof was a badminton court.

 A garden, and an outdoor fireplace were added in the late 1930s as a memorial to Ruth Muir, former Secretary (Executive Director), after she was brutally assaulted and murdered at the age of 48, while vacationing in La Jolla.

 Exhibitions

 The Riverside Art Museum mounts an average of 20 exhibitions per year, some of which are travelling exhibitions, of "art that addresses social issues, diverse themes and a range of media techniques".

 The permanent collection of the Riverside Art Museum consists of approximately 1500 pieces including artists like Karl Benjamin, Rex Brandt, Millard Sheets, and Marc Chagall.
 Some of their permanent collection is available for online viewing like that of Leonard Baskin, Doris Rosenthal, and prints from the Sosaku-Hanga.

 Often the Riverside Art Museum also showcases pieces done by students and the community.
 Past exhibits have showcased national and international artists and collections, the American Institute of Architects / U.S Green Building Council's 2008 Regional Architectural Design Awards Exhibition, and member exhibits.

 Programs

 The Riverside Art Museum hosts educational classes and workshops for all ages, community projects, museum tours, and birthday parties.

+The Cheech Marin Center for Chicano Art & Culture

+The Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum opened in June 2022.
+It is a public-private partnership between Riverside Art Museum, the City of Riverside, and comedian Cheech Marin.
+The Cheech houses and exhibits Marin's private collection of Chicano art.
+Cheech Marin was quoted: "Together, we hope to bring every aspect of Chicano art to this region as well as the rest of the world.
+We have something wonderful to give."
+The Cheech is located at 3581 Mission Inn Avenue in Riverside.